sigasi/sigasi_insights/content/manual/rules/verilog_style.md

 ## File contains multiple design unit

 It is recommended that a Verilog file contains only one design unit (rule 18).
-Sigasi Studio flags a warning if that is not the case.
+Sigasi Studio warns if that is not the case.

 ## Verilog code line too long

 For legibility, it is recommended to keep lines of code short (rule 20).
-Sigasi Studio flags a warning if a code line is longer than a certain length.
+Sigasi Studio warns if a code line is longer than a certain length.
 The maximum length is set to 120 characters by default, but this can be changed in the [project linting settings](/manual/linting/#project-specific-linting-settings) (`${project_location}/.settings/com.sigasi.hdt.verilog.linting.prefs`).
 E.g.: